PHPeak/PHPeak/UPCOMING-FEATURES.md

 # Should have
 - User module
 - 2FA module independent of above user module
-- QRCode library, mostly for use with 2FA
 - Localization (i18n)
 - Automated class generation
+- Full annotation support
 - Service workers
   - With that custom outage pages

 # Could have
+- Typed arrays
+- QRCode library, mostly for use with 2FA
+- Tracking
-- Annotation support
+  - GTM support
+  - Tracking fingerprinting
+  - Tracking evading
+    - random endpoint to send tracking data to